0110/HomieBoblight/README.md

 By default **USB serial** is used as input source.
 In order to activate control via MQTT.
 Set **control** to ```OFF``` and the desired color can be set via **led**.

-A possible OpenHAB setup my look like:
+A possible OpenHAB setup may look like:

 tv.items:
 ```